Week 3: Conditionals, recursion, and frutiful functions#

 .

 Example: Suppose a 80 kg male consumes 28 grams of alcohol in total, and the time elapsed since alcohol consumption is 2 hours.
-As we are calculating the BAC for a male, we assume a distribution ratio of 0.68 and a \(\beta\) of 0.015, hence the BAC will be

 or the same example in code (test if your function returns the same values):